mongodb/docs-realm/source/includes/rql.rst

 --------

-Realm Query Language is a string-based query language to constrain searches when retrieving objects.
+Realm Query Language is a string-based query language to constrain searches when retrieving objects from a realm.
+SDK-specific methods pass queries to the Realm query engine, which retrives matching objects from the realm.

 Queries evaluate a predicate for every object in the collection being queried.
 If the predicate resolves to ``true``, {+client-database+} includes the object in the results collection.